mlightning/tinynews-common/README.md

 The global JS value **NL_API_HOST** must also be defined within the <head> section of your page.

-Logically, these models might make more sense to be part of the API repository, but since **tinynews-node-common** currently houses any/all shared resources, they reside here for the time being.
+Logically, these models might make more sense to be part of the API repository, but since **tinynews-common** currently houses any/all shared resources, they reside here for the time being.

 ```javascript
 Core.Assets.Models.Import(__dirname.toString() + '/public/js/_models/');